 We follow a 4-3-2-1 structure.
 There are four core courses which are both dense and multi-faceted.
 Then the three piece is the electives – this is where people can really specialise in their focus across the three pillars of scanning, reconfiguring for change and value sustaining.
 Then there are two live virtual sessions that we have together in live time: the first is a presentation of core projects followed closely by a synchronous delivery on judgement and decision-making, called Strategic Decision Making for Leaders.
 And finally we have one Capstone and Graduation which is a face-to-face experience with the entire cohort together on campus.
 Throughout the programme, they also benefit from learning coaches who will help them track their progress and get the most from their focused project work.

-You said earlier that LEAD is not similar to other leadership programmes that focus on self-development, nor is it a degree programme.
+You said earlier that Lead the Future is not similar to other leadership programmes that focus on self-development, nor is it a degree programme.
 Yet 12 months is a major time commitment and the curriculum you describe is challenging.
-How would you characterise LEAD then, and what would you say participants ultimately take away from this experience?
+How would you characterise Lead the Future then, and what would you say participants ultimately take away from this experience?

-LEAD is unlike any other programme that we offer at INSEAD in that it gives participants the tools and frameworks in those areas that as a general manager, they need to be real experts.
+Lead the Future is unlike any other programme that we offer at INSEAD in that it gives participants the tools and frameworks in those areas that as a general manager, they need to be real experts.
 These areas go beyond functional or operational expertise or the leadership of teams.
 They explore broader strategic thinking, the comprehensive organisational change and puzzle-solving – and that includes the financial understanding – and the long-term value sustaining that fall under the purview of someone who is really leading a whole organisation every day.
-And LEAD equips them to excel in all three of these areas.
+And Lead the Future equips them to excel in all three of these areas.